jupyter/jupyter_client/docs/messaging.rst

 5. **Heartbeat**: This socket allows for simple bytestring messages to be sent between the frontend and the kernel to ensure that they are still connected.

+.. versionchanged:: 5.5
+   The **IOPub** PUB socket is replaced with an XPUB socket.

 The actual format of the messages allowed on each of these channels is specified below.
 Messages are dicts of dicts with string keys and values that are reasonably representable in JSON.